Our mission

 These conditions don't hit everyone equally.

-Diabetes, hypertension, obesity, and kidney disease are disproportionately affecting communities across Hawai'i.
+Diabetes, hypertension, and kidney disease are disproportionately affecting communities across Hawai'i.

 Diabetes